bitcoinpup/Peritas/Satoshi Vault.md

 - Users begin by selecting the option to create a new "vault" (multi-signature wallet).
 The default configuration is a 2/3 multi-sig setup, although users can access advanced settings to adjust the number of signatories and the threshold required for authorizing transactions.
 - The application generates a new Bitcoin key, securely encrypting it on the user’s device as a software key.
 - It is important to tailor multi-sig setups to the user’s situation, skill level, and the size of their holdings.
-For smaller amounts (e.g., 100,000 sats), a **2/3 service-based multi-sig** involving keys held on the user’s phone, a spouse’s device, and the exchange where one purchases Bitcoin may be appropriate, providing a balance of convenience and security.
+For smaller amounts (e.g., 100,000 sats), a **2/3 service-based multi-sig** involving keys held on the user’s phone, a spouse’s device or trusted contact's device, and the exchange where one purchases Bitcoin, or a third-party key holder may be appropriate, providing a balance of convenience and security.
 For larger holdings, users may opt for a more secure configuration with a higher number of signatories and a higher threshold for transaction authorization to enhance protection and mitigate risks.

 ### 2.2 Integration with Trusted Contacts